aantron/ocaml.org/data/planet/psellos/ocaml-objective-c-rule-4.md

 phone.
 The timing of the crash was quite consistent.</p>

 <p>It turns out that the same problem can be demonstrated in OS X. At the
-risk of revealing just how many errors I make in coding, I thought I&rsquo;d write up this example also.
+risk of revealing just how many errors I make in coding, I thought I’d write up this example also.
 I can imagine that somebody else might see the problem some day.</p>